 The Heartland Institute is a nonprofit organization recognized as a tax-exempt charity under Section 501(c)(3) of the Internal Revenue Code.
 We are nonpartisan and most of our work is strictly educational.
 We very rarely lobby, and when we do, we follow strict guidelines.

-We focus on issues in education, environmental protection, health care, budgets and taxes, and constitutional reform.
-Heartland sends three monthly policy newspapers – Budget & Tax News, Environment & Climate News, and School Reform News – to every national and state elected officials in the United States and thousands of civic and business leaders.
+We focus on issues in education, environmental protection, health care, budgets and taxes, and Stopping Socialism.
+Heartland sends four monthly policy newspapers – Budget & Tax News, Environment & Climate News, Health Care News, and School Reform News – digitally and in print (for HCN) to every national and state elected officials in the United States and thousands of civic and business leaders.
 We also produce books, policy studies, booklets, podcasts, and videos.

-In 2017, Heartland spokespersons appeared in print and on television or radio 4,700 times with a combined print circulation of 103 million readers.
-We hosted 15 websites generating more than 1.4 million pages views, and our podcasts were downloaded 2.4 million times in 2017.
+In 2019, Heartland spokespersons appeared in print and on television or radio 4,849 times with a combined print circulation of 185 million.
+Heartland's podcasts were downloaded 5 million times, and our YouTube videos were viewed 2.6 million times.

 Heartland hosts an online database and search engine called PolicyBot containing the complete text of (not just links to) more than 32,000 reports and commentaries from some 300 free-market think tanks and advocacy groups.